jumbosushi/project_euler/README.md

 # project_euler
-Slutions to the problems on Project Euler website
+Solutions to the problems on Project Euler website